Best Ultralight Sleeping Bags of 2025

 How should I take care of my sleeping bag?
 How do I wash my sleeping bag?

-Don’t leave your sleeping bag compressed longer than you need to.
+• Don’t compress your sleeping bag longer than necessary.
 Too much compression can reduce the lofting ability of down.

-Store your sleeping bag hanging or in a large, breathable storage bag where it can loft as much as possible.
-If you plan to hang your sleeping bag, do so in a closet with a door that closes.
-Cats love to climb sleeping bags, as one of our testers has tragically discovered.
+• Store your sleeping bag hanging or in a large, breathable storage bag where it can loft as much as possible.
+If you plan to hang your sleeping bag, do so in a closet with a closed door.
+As one of our testers tragically discovered, cats love to climb sleeping bags.

-With proper care, a high-end sleeping bag like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can last very long.
-Investing in the best ultralight sleeping bag that your budget allows for can make it worth it.
+With proper care, a high-end sleeping bag like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree can last a very long time.
+Investing in the best ultralight sleeping bag your budget allows for and taking care of it can make it worth the price.

 I ripped a hole in my sleeping bag.
 What do I do?